X2Y2-io/x2y2-sdk/README.md

   network,
   signer: buyer, // Signer of the buyer
-  order: orders[0], // Pass in the order you choose to buy from above. payback, // optional, number, the percentage of royalty that the buyer refuse to pay (which would be paid back to the buyer).
-For example, 0 means pay full royalty to the collection owner/artist.
+  order: orders[0], // Pass in the order you choose to buy from above. payback, // number, percentage of royalty that route back to the buyer
-  // This parameter is only available for a small group of API Keys at the moment.
+           // the base of `payback` is 10^6, optional, eg. 50000 = 5%, 0 = pay 100% royalty
-  // The number can't be larger than the royalty_fee set by the seller, which could be obtained in the order's data.
-Base rate is 10^6.
-For example 50000 means 5%
+           // The number can’t be larger than the royalty fee rate set by the collection owner.
+           // A collection's royalty rate can be obtained via the Public API /v1/contracts/{contract}
 })
 ```